licitdev/docs/configuration/data-model/relationships.md

 - name
 ```

-Note the following things form the schema above:
+Note the following things from the schema above:

 - An M2O relationship requires just one column within the parent table.
 - When an M2O relational field is configured in Directus, the Item Details Pages on the parent collection will enable